MW-GAN: Multi-Warping GAN for Caricature Generation with Multi-Style Geometric Exaggeration: Experiments

 \subsection{Translation of Caricatures Back to Photos}

-Although not as our main goal, since MW-GAN is designed in a dual way, there is also a path to translate caricatures back to photos.
-We conducted experiments by using caricatures and their landmarks as input, and randomly sampling style latent code $z_p^s$ and landmark latent code $z_{c\rightarrow p}^l$.
+Although not our main goal, there is also a path in our network architecture to translate caricatures back to photos because of the dual way design.
+We conducted experiments by using caricatures and their landmarks as input, and randomly sampled style latent code $z_p^s$ and landmark latent code $z_{p}^l$ for photos from the corresponding distributions.
 The generated photos are shown in Figure~\ref{caricature2photo}.
 The results show that MW-GAN can restore photos from caricatures by reversely deforming the exaggerated faces back to normal.
-As can be seen in the 3rd and 4th rows, in the cheek, chin and mouth area, the shapes of generated photos look realistic, which shows MW-GAN can moderately deform the caricature shapes to photo shapes.
-However, as translating exaggerated caricatures back to photos requires much more complicated deformation, warping based on 17 landmarks sometimes cannot represent such deformation.
-When the input caricature has extreme exaggeration, MW-GAN may generate photos without necessary shape deformation, resulting photos containing deformations of the input caricatures.
-Therefore, it should be further explored to translate caricatures back to photos.
+As can be seen in the 2nd and 4th rows, the shapes of the cheek, chin and mouth in the generated photos look realistic.
+It shows the capability of MW-GAN to moderately deform the caricature shapes to photo shapes.
+However, as deformations from caricatures to photos are more complicated, the 17 landmarks are often insufficient to represent such deformations.
+When the input caricature has extreme exaggeration, MW-GAN may generate the photo without sufficient shape deformation, resulting residual deformations from the input caricature e.g., the ear and the chin in the 1st row of Figure 11, and the eyes and cheek in the 3rd row. of Figure~\ref{caricature2photo}.
+Further exploration is required for translations of caricatures back to photos.